christopherclary/appropriate-tech/README.md

 ## Warm-up (30 minutes)

 <b>Introductions</b><br>
 Everyone cue up a favorite song on your desktop, video or audio.
 On the count of 3 press play.
 Write down as many songs that you recognize.
 Now everyone cue up the song that was most recognized.
 On the count of 3 press play.
 Take a Hello My Name Is sticker and write the first name of the most recognized artist.
-We will now refer to each other as this artist for the workshop. <br>
+We will now refer to each other using these name for the workshop. <br>

 <b>What is appropriation?</b> <br>
 History -- Marcel Duchamp's readymades <br>